Jdoyle5254/JenDoyle-Portfolio/README.md

 # JenDoyle-Portfolio
 ## Project Name
-    Jen Doyle's Portfolio Site
+    Jen Doyle Portfolio Site

 ## Description
-This project is created to provide some entertaining background information about myself, Jen Doyle.
+This project is created to provide some fun and entertaining background information about myself, Jen Doyle.
 Users can also contact me or  send me a message using this site.
-This will also will provide links to my other projects for users to review.
+This will also  provide links to my other projects for users to review my projects on GitHub.

 ## Installation
 To install and run locally from Git Hub repository, got to the repository: https://github.com/Jdoyle5254/JenDoyle-Portfolio